 Bit Field Туре Reset Description

 7-4 RESERVED R/W 0000 This bit is reserved

-3 PAGE_AUTOINC_REG R/W 0 Page auto increment disable Disable page auto increment mode for non-zero books.
+3 PAGE_AUTOINC_REG R/W 0 Page auto increment disable Disable page auto increment mode for non -zero books.
 When end of page is reached, the page goes back to 8th address location of next page when this bit is 0.
-When this bit is 1, the page goes to 0 th location of current page itself like in older part.
+When this bit is 1 the page goes to the 0th location of current page itself.
 0: Enable Page auto increment 1: Disable Page auto increment

 2-0 RESERVED R/W 000 This bit is reserved